Early Kurdish nationalism: Persia

 After the Armistice, Kurdish nationalistic sentiments grew in Persian Kurdistan where before it had few adherents.
 This was due in part to the Ottoman Sultan's support.
 These pan-Islamic policies were designed to win over the Kurds in the region in the possibility of using them as a barrier against the Russians or Armenians.

 However, Kurdish nationalism grew in other environments.
 In 1918, members of the Mukri tribe of the Mahabad region were in talks with British officials discussing a possible scheme for an independent Kurdish state under British protection.
-Like Sharif Pasha, these individuals stressed their desire for autonomy and a desire to reach a peace agreement with the Armenians.
+Like Sharif Pasha, these individuals stressed their desire for autonomy and a desire to reach a peace agreement with the Armenians.At the same time, British policy imposed clear limits on Kurdish political aspirations.
+The representatives of the Kurdish tribes of Persia, who had sought to join Shaykh Mahmud’s South Kurdish Confederation, were informed that such a plan was not feasible due to Britain’s international obligations.
+Instead, they were urged to remain loyal Persian subjects while maintaining friendly relations with the South Kurdish Confederation, a response they had reportedly accepted without resistance.
+Nevertheless, this scene was later described as a “regrettable incident”, reinforced a growing perception among the inhabitants of Southern Kurdistan that Britain was no longer capable of controlling events.
+As a result, unrest spread into Persian territory, where several tribes rose against the Persian government, proclaiming their support for Shaykh Mahmud and his vision of a free and united Kurdistan.

 Later in 1921, the Persian Kurd, Simko Shikak pursued a different strategy.
 Simko dealt directly with Persian and Russian officials.
 He became impatient with Persia's unwillingness to act on granting Kurdish autonomy, and so rebelled in 1922.
 In the Persian operations against Simko's rebellion, Turkish armies provided valuable support.
 The rebellion was quickly put down.
 Following this rebellion, however, Major Noel tried, unsuccessfully, to bring together Simko and other Kurdish nationalist leaders, including Shaykh Mahmud.
 The object was to create a Kurdish alliance to frustrate Turkish designs.
 No agreement was reached between these leaders.